adamgreig/stm32ral/README.md

 registers in order, and you get a lot of constants for field widths, positions, and possible values.
 There's not much else, so it takes little disk and builds very quickly.
-It covers all registers of all STM32 devices, and aims to include full enumerated values for each field as quickly as possible.
+It covers all registers of all STM32 devices, and aims to include full enumerated values for each field as soon as possible.

 Please consider trying it out and contributing or leaving feedback!